jefflabs/django-starter-template/README.md

 ## Celery and Redis

 We add celery for time-intensive asynchronuous tasks that can run in the background.
 So that the frontend is not waiting for these user requests.

+* The package djago-celery-results is used to store and manage the results of Celery tasks in Django (see What is Django Celery results.md)
-Redis is used as the message broker.
+* Redis is used as the message broker.
 We use redis since it can also be used as cache.

 ## Gunicorn and Nginx